victororiko/reliability_on_demand/README.md

 ## Design principles
 These were learnings from initial coding exercies.
 Keeping these in mind will make your coding experience a lot smoother and enjoyable
 1. Keep things Simple (KISS principle)
-2. Always use Functional components - why? it's easier to reason about.
+2. Always use Functional components - why? it's easier to reason about compared to Class components.

 ### Adding new pages
 1. When adding a new section, create a folder: like the Study folder.